 Whilst at all times the Board retains full responsibility for guiding and monitoring the Company, in discharging its stewardship it makes use of committees.
 To this end the Board has established the following committees:

-- Audit Committee
+- Audit committee

-- Remuneration and Nomination Committee
+- Remuneration and Nomination committee

-- Risk and Environment Committee

-- Health, Safety and Community Committee
+- Health, Safety, Environment and Community committee

 The charter of each Board committee setting out the matters detailing its composition and responsibilities are separate documents which are approved by the Board.